 What is AUR?

-Many new packages start in AUR before entering in the official repository and users can also contribute packages that they have developed to this repo.
-More importantly, Users can search and download PKGBUILDs from here, build them and install.
-But some users prefer to use AUR helpers that make it easy to install PKGBUILDs other than the method above.
+Many new packages start in AUR before entering the official repository and users can also contribute packages that they have developed to this repo.

 In this article, we shall look at some of the best AUR helpers that users can rely on to easily install PKGBUILDs all of which are using the Arch user repo as source.